 Unless you are ill or have an exam, no. We have over 900 people to audition in a very short time.
 Professional musicians are engaged for audition panels and have limited availability.
 Dates and times are set so that auditionees will perform to the most appropriate panel.
 If you have an exam scheduled on the day of your audition, you must notify us as soon as you are aware of the clash.
 Written evidence is required to change your audition date or time for either reason.
 If you miss your audition without one of these reasons, or without providing written evidence (i.e. medical certificate), you will be considered to have forfeited your audition and you must contact SYO to arrange another audition.

-An ‘endangered instrument’ is any uncommon instrument that is in high demand within orchestras – not only at SYO, but within tertiary and professional orchestras around Australia!
-Some of these instruments include Bassoon, Viola and Double Bass, and to a lesser extent, the Oboe, French Horn and Trombone.
+An ‘endangered instrument‘ is any uncommon instrument that is in high demand within orchestras – not only at SYO, but within tertiary and professional orchestras around Australia!
+It can be difficult to find the right number of musicians for certain instruments; such as violas, bassoons and double basses.
+This also means that we need to restrict the number of violin or flute players that we can accept, or otherwise the whole orchestra will be unbalanced.

-Musicians who play these instruments will often find that they are placed on an accelerated track through the SYO program due to the demand for these instrumentalists.
+Musicians who play these ‘endangered instruments’ will often find that they are placed on an accelerated track through the SYO program due to the demand for these instrumentalists.

 All information gained through the audition process is private and confidential.
 Sydney Youth Orchestras will not enter into a conversation that concerns an applicant’s audition results with the applicant, their parents or teachers.
 This mirrors the audition processes in the music profession and Sydney Youth Orchestras strives to prepare musicians for the reality of professional audition and performance standards and procedures.